Subscribe to updates

 Scrutiny & Overview Committee - Tuesday, 22nd July, 2025 6.30 pm

-The Scrutiny & Overview Committee was scheduled to discuss the council's financial performance, transformation plans, and future work programme.
-The committee was also expected to review and approve recommendations from its sub-committees.
-The meeting was scheduled to be held at the Town Hall in Croydon.
+The Croydon Council Scrutiny & Overview Committee met on 22 July 2025 to discuss the council's financial performance, transformation plans, and future scrutiny work.
+The committee was also scheduled to review and approve recommendations from its sub-committees.
+The meeting was scheduled to take place at the Town Hall, Katharine Street.

 July 22, 2025